 We recently published a review paper on 58 R packages created to process or analyze tracking data.
 However, R packages are dynamic, new packages are created, old packages get updated and some even disappear or get deprecated due to lack of maintenance.
 For that reason, we created a CRAN Task View (CTV) on tracking packages.

-In this new post from the sftraj
+In this new post from the sftraj series, we now

 present a detailed conceptual model for movement, from the basic